hickeyma/granite-io-examples/rag_example.md

 Munster Senior Hurling Championship 2023, All Ireland Hurling Championship 2023 to be forever remembered the team to join the Cork hurling Champions of the 40s and the Kilkenny hurling Champions of the 2000s to complete 4 in a row.
 ```

-The code snippet now looks as follows:
+The prompt from the snippet in the previous section is updated as follows:

 ```py
 import openai